Materials for You

 Family Cookie Meetings are critical to the success of the program and required to receive the Troop Bonus.
 Held before the program begins, they help provide a foundation of understanding and agreement for both the volunteers and families.
 Families can talk with their Troop Leaders and Troop Cookie Chair about the upcoming Cookie Program and learn about finance and inventory management, share best methods for staying in contact, and agree on roles and responsibilities.

-GSUSA has collaborated with our bakers to update the girl permission and financial responsibility guidelines.
-This year, caregivers are not required to fill out a Girl Permission & Responsibility form.
-Instead, the permission and responsibility statement has been integrated into a new receipts design.
+Returning this year are the updated girl permission and financial responsibility guidelines.
+The permission and responsibility statement has been integrated into receipts.
 To collect permission for the program, troop leaders must obtain a caregiver's signature on a receipt when checking out cookies or turning in money.
+Instructions on how to correctly fill out the receipt are on page 47 of the Cookie Scoop.
 Be sure to share this information with caregivers at the family meeting.

 Preparing for the Meeting

 First, invite caregivers to your upcoming Family Cookie Meeting!
-At least one adult from each family must participate in the meeting.
+At least one adult from each family must participate in the meeting though best practice is to have all adults assisting with the Girl Scout Cookie Program in attendance!
 Have materials ready to be distributed, including filling in girl order cards with each girl's first name and last initial, troop number, and program dates.

 Sample Meeting Agenda